 Yes, but it is important that individuals with a traumatic brain injury be thoroughly evaluated by their doctor to rule out other causes of symptoms (including dizziness and headaches).
 If no other cause is found, Dr. Garzon will conduct a NeuroVisual Evaluation to determine if BVD is the cause of their symptoms.
 Even if the individual has experienced BVD symptoms for decades, they can still receive treatment for the condition.

 Have questions?
 Please feel free to contact us with any additional questions you might have.
 We’ll be more than happy to assist and provide you with the information you need.

-Vision Therapy Center at Clarity Optometry serves patients from Hamilton, Stoney Creek, Ancaster, and Burlington all throughout Ontario.
+Vision Therapy Center at Clarity Optometry serves patients from Hamilton, Ancaster, The Greater Hamiton Area, and all throughout Ontario.